GameFoundry/bsf/Documentation/Manuals/Native/utilities.md

 };
 ~~~~~~~~~~~~~

-Then an external object can register itself with an event by calling @ref BansheeEngine::TEvent<RetType, Args> "Event::connect".
-This method will return an @ref BansheeEngine::HEvent "HEvent" handle.
-You can use this handle to manually disconnect from the event by calling @ref BansheeEngine::HEvent::disconnect "HEvent::disconnect".
+Then an external object can register itself with an event by calling @ref bs::TEvent<RetType, Args> "Event::connect".
+This method will return an @ref bs::HEvent "HEvent" handle.
+You can use this handle to manually disconnect from the event by calling @ref bs::HEvent::disconnect "HEvent::disconnect".
 For example:
 ~~~~~~~~~~~~~{.cpp}
 // Subscribe to an event we defined previously
 // Simply pass a function pointer matching the callback